Microsoft Office Add-In Developer

 Automatic Compliance Checking

 For regulated industries – financial services, healthcare, legal – every outgoing communication must comply with organisational policies.
 Event-based activation on OnMessageSend enables compliance add-ins to automatically scan emails for sensitive data, restricted recipients, or missing classifications before the message leaves the organisation.
+A compliance add-in may require specific permissions or user accounts to function properly; in other words, the add in requires certain access to perform these checks.

 McKenna Consultants has built custom Outlook add-in solutions for UK organisations where this pattern is essential.
 By automating compliance at the point of send, organisations reduce risk without adding friction to legitimate communications.